-- Once you have shut off your water supply, you should turn on the faucet / tap in your kitchen, as well as the faucet in your upstairs bathroom (if you have one).
+- Once you have shut off your water supply, you should turn on the faucet in your kitchen, as well as the faucet in your upstairs bathroom (if you have one).
 This will allow the remaining water in your pipes to drain out.
-If you have a faucet in your basement or in your yard, you should turn this one on.
+If you have a faucet in your basement or in your yard, then you should turn this one on.
 The goal is to turn on two faucets: The highest one and the lowest one.

 - Once the water has stopped flowing, turn off the bottom faucets and turn the water supply back on.
-Do NOT turn off the upstairs faucet yet.
+Do not turn off the upstairs faucet yet.

 - When the top faucet starts flowing again, it means that the water has risen through the system.
 You can now turn it off.

-That didn’t fix my issue!
+“That didn’t fix my issue.”

-If the above fix did not solve your issue, then you may need to call a plumber.
+If the solution above did not resolve your issue, then you might need to call a plumber.
 In some cases, air chambers can become clogged with sediment and limescale.

-A plumber can investigate the issue and install a Water Shock Arrestor, which is a mechanical advice that contains springs and an air bladder to help soften the flow.
+A plumber can investigate the issue and install a Water Shock Arrestor, which is a mechanical device that contains springs and an air bladder to help soften the flow.